 Since its foundation the community had received generous assistance from many people.
 In the 1990s Paddy and Millie Bradford took up residence for seven years and managed and upgraded the dairy farm.
 Pine trees were planted.

 The community elected Fr.
 Brian Keogh, a monk of Tarrawarra Abbey, Australia, as their abbot in 1998.
 Fr.
 Brian set up an Advisory Board of local laymen to assist with the restructuring of finances and the development of the farm now managed by lay workers.
 An architect was engaged to design a permanent monastery.
 Work on a new guesthouse, which was our most pressing need, got underway in 2007.
 The new Guesthouse was blessed and opened in June 2008.
 A second building, containing a laundry, boot room and living quarters for the Monks was completed in 2011.

 1948 – In a letter dated March 16, Fr Guinane, parish priest, of Dannevirke informed Archbishop McKeefry that:

 Mr. Tom Prescott of Kopua, Takapau Parish called recently.
 He is anxious to leave his farm, 500 acres freehold with some other acreage leasehold to the Church.
 He wonders whether an arrangement could be made whereby after his death, his wife’s interest could be sustained and in the event of her death his adopted son, John, could have a home.

-1954 – Monks from Mount Melleray establish Our Lady of Southern Star Abbey at Kopua, New Zealand.
+1954 – Monks from Mount Melleray establish Our Lady of Southern Star.

 2003 – Rosalie Terese Prescott – patron of the monastery – dies at the age of 103.
 John Prescott moves into the community.

 2004 – The community celebrated the Golden Jubilee of its foundation.